 Helping your partner recover from a Perinatal Mental Illness?
 We have information ready to help you and your partner together.

-Helping your partner recover from postpartum depression or a related illness: 10 Practical Tips for Dads and Partners
+10 Practical Tips for Dads and Partners

 If you are reading this page, likely your partner has been recently diagnosed or you think she may show signs of postpartum depression or a related illness.
-You might have difficulty understanding what is happening and why your partner is suddenly not acting herself.
+You might have difficulty understanding what is happening and why your partner is suddenly not acting like herself.
 You might feel confused, angry, frustrated or helpless.
 These are normal thoughts, feelings and emotions.
 PPDAM recognizes that PPD is a family illness.
 With the right help, information and support, your family CAN get through this together.
 Here’s what you can do to help:

 - Get informed on PPD and related illnesses.

 - Do you think your partner has PPD or a related illness and wondering how to approach the subject?
 Try having a “gentle” conversation with her about your worries.